 sudo usermod -aG vboxusers <username>

-You will need to logout and log back in to your host computer, otherwise passing USB devices through to your development environment will not work correctly.
+You will need to logout and log back in to your host computer, otherwise passing usb devices through to your vagrant development environment will not work correctly.

 Create your Kubos SDK Vagrant Box:¶

 To create an instance of the SDK box follow these steps:

 This will create a Vagrantfile in your current directory.
 Vagrantfiles are important as they contain the configuration details for specific boxes.
 Additionally, Vagrant environments are dependant on the directory they were created in.
 To interact with this box in the future you will need to navigate back to this directory.